An-Nur Mosque (Dili)

 The An-Nur Mosque (Mesquita An-Nur) is a mosque in Alor Village, Dili, Timor-Leste.

 History

 The mosque was originally constructed in 1955 with the initiative from Hasan Bin Abdulah Balatif, the head of Alor Village.
 On 20 March 1981, the mosque underwent renovation.

 Architecture

-The mosque consists of two floor, in which the ground floor is the main prayer hall and the upper floor is a school.
+The mosque consists of two floors, in which the ground floor is the main prayer hall and the upper floor is a school.